|1. The Daily Schedule

 Each of the scheduled classes of the day is 75 or 80 minutes in length.
 Travel time is provided between periods 1 and 2.
 Students are to be in classrooms and ready to begin at the designated start time of each class.

-Schedule for the first few weeks in September, when homeroom is in effect:
+Schedule for the first several days in September, when homerooms are in effect:

 Gym activities stop, gym cleared